What predictive heating means and how it works

 - Night/day: lower night minimum to save.

-How predictive control works step by step
+How predictive heating works step by step

 - 1. Set target and range.
 For example 22–23°C.